Raadi Manor

-Raadi Manor (Ratshof) was in the area known as Raadi-Kruusamäe, on the outskirts of Tartu in Estonia.
+Raadi Manor was in the area known as Raadi-Kruusamäe, on the outskirts of Tartu in Estonia.
 The manor and Raadi Manor Park were the home to the Liphart noble family who were significant art collectors.
 The family moved away and the buildings housed the Estonian National Museum until the manor was destroyed during the Second World War.
 Part of the grounds became Raadi Airfield which was used as a secret Soviet bomber base for fifty years.
-Today the park is open, some buildings are in use by the museum and plans are underway to create a new museum building here.
+Today the park is open and some of the old buildings are in use by the museum.

 History

 The site of the main manor was established in the Middle Ages.
 Plans of Raadi Manor Park date back to at least the middle of the 18th century.
 The grounds were designed by the German landscape architect Peter Joseph Lenné.
 The manor itself was founded in 1783.
 The gardens were admired by Maria Fjodorovna who was the second wife of Paul I of Russia.

 The golden age of Raadi was when the Liphart family were here.
 They were a noble family who took an interest in the local intelligentsia and particularly in Art.
 Karl Eduard von Liphart created a large collection of drawings and graphic art which is still owned by the Estonian National Museum.
 His son Ernst Friedrich von Liphart moved away from Raadi with his father in 1860.
 They both lived in Florence from 1862.
 Father and son were estranged in 1873 and Ernst later moved to Russia where he continued to paint and mix with the Russian nobility.